Buenaventura Durruti: Preparations for Civil War

 Upon his release from prison in November 1935, Durruti found himself a focus of criticism by some sections of the CNT, including the Transport Workers' Union, which accused him of becoming a moderate.
 According to Josep Peirats, he convinced them of his arguments by beating his fists on the table as he spoke, which reified his reputation as a fighter.
 Some days later, he attended a rally in support of the Andalusian anarchist Jerónimo Misa, who was facing a death sentence for organising a prison break.
 When police attempted to arrest Ascaso for denouncing the government, Durruti helped him escape.
 The two were later charged for insulting the government and driven underground.
 Durruti subsequently travelled back to his home city of León and spoke at a local anarchist rally, where he warned the attendees to prepare for an imminent civil war.
 He was then arrested by the Civil Guard and transferred to Barcelona, where he was released from detention on 10 January 1936.
 By this time, individual attacks against business owners and the police had largely ceased, and anarchists were now discussing whether to vote in the upcoming 1936 Spanish general election.
 Durruti believed that a right-wing victory would result in a dictatorship, while a left-wing victory would lead to a reactionary coup d'état.
 In either case, Durruti believed that workers needed to prepare for open conflict with the right-wing.
 But unlike in 1933, in this election, Durruti refused to advise anarchists to abstain from voting, as he hoped anarchists as a voting bloc would be able to pressure the government to release their political prisoners.
+He said, facing the prospect of a civil war, that "the worker who votes and then quietly returns home, will be a counterrevolutionary; so will the worker who does not vote but nonetheless refuses to fight."
 After the Popular Front won the election, Manuel Azaña's new left-wing government extended amnesty to right-wing military leaders, while limiting it for imprisoned members of the CNT.
 On 6 March, Durruti denounced the government's actions at a CNT meeting.
 He declared that the new government had been elected by workers and could just as easily be removed by those same workers.